Staphylococcus saprophyticus: Characteristics and Diagnosis

 Urine culture: Though a positive urine culture is indicated by the presence of 100,000 colony-forming units per mL, S. saprophyticus is usually present in quantities less than or equal to 100,000 cfu/mL, but will be detected in sequential specimens.

 If significant bacteriuria of gram-positive cocci is seen, the organism is identified by performing catalase and coagulase test.
-If the organism is catalase-positive and coagulase-negative, novobiocin test should be performed to differentiate S. epidermidis from S. saprophyticus.
+Suppose the organism is catalase-positive and coagulase-negative, novobiocin test should be performed to differentiate S. epidermidis from S. saprophyticus.
 If the organism is sensitive to novobiocin, it is S. epidermidis, most likely to be the contaminant (normal flora).
-If the organism is novobiocin-resistant, it is identified as S. saprophyticus.
-It is a pathogen for the women of reproductive age group, so antimicrobial testing should be performed and the antibiogram result is reported to the physician.

 Treatment